 Humans live in organised settings called societies, and for this reason, humans are social beings.
 While they are first and foremost biological organisms, they are shaped substantially by the society in which they are born and nurtured.
 Hence, sociologists have as their fundamental assumption in their study that human behaviours are socially and culturally influenced rather than robotically programmed by their biological make-up.
 Thus, human actions, ranging from crime or political aspirations, to the desire for the primitive accumulation of wealth at the expense of the society, are all influenced significantly by the society in which the individuals live and the social processes that shape their values.
 To have a deeper understanding of human society, therefore, sociologists attempt to study how social institutions interact and shape social behaviour.

-To study Sociology you can enrol for the IIE MSA Bachelor of Social Science degree with a major in Sociology, offered at IIE MSA.
-If direct access to this degree is not possible, you can explore entry through the Social Science stream of our Foundation Programme.
+To study Sociology you can enrol for the IIE Bachelor of Social Science degree with a study area in Psychology and Sociology, offered at IIE MSA.

-Following completion of your three-year Bachelor’s degree, you can articulate into the IIE MSABachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy, both with a specialisation in Sociology.
+Following completion of your three-year Bachelor’s degree, you can articulate into the IIE MSA Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy in Arts.
 Both these IIE degrees are offered at IIE MSA.

-Completing your IIE Bachelor of Social Science at IIE MSA, with a specialisation in Sociology, will help you build a successful career in the following career opportunities:
+Completing your IIE Bachelor of Social Science at IIE MSA, with a study area in Psychology and Sociology studies, will help you build a successful career in the following career opportunities::

-A postgraduate degree in Sociology also equips you to take up teaching and research positions in universities and other institutions of higher learning as well as research institutes such as the Human Science Research Council, among others.
+A postgraduate degree will further equip you to take up teaching and research positions in universities and other institutions of higher learning as well as research institutes such as the Human Science Research Council, among others.